gisjedi/foss4g-na-2016/README.md

-# DataViz Nov 2015
+# FOSS4G North America 2016 - Image Mosaics & Automation
 Scripts to construct docker containers and populate with up to date MODIS and VIIRS DNB data.
 Compose support for a full stand up of OGC Preview and GeoServer fronting PostGIS.

-Slides can be found at http://gisjedi.github.io/dataviz-nov2015
+Slides can be found at http://gisjedi.github.io/foss4g-na-2016

 ## Build
 Construct the GeoServer and Apache containers by running build: